epklein/epklein.github.io/_personal-dev/personal-dev.md

 toc_sticky: true
 ---

-Personal Development is **the ongoing process of self-awareness and self-improvement** in which we seek to enhance skills and knowledge, develop our careers, improve our quality of life, etc.
+*The ongoing process of self-awareness and self-improvement in which we seek to enhance skills and knowledge, develop our careers, improve our quality of life, and more.*

-This page is a collection of resources I consider relevant about personal development.

-## Dimensions
+## Personal Development Resources

-There are many tools & skills to consider for Personal Development:
+In the ever-evolving journey of personal development, there are countless skills to be mastered and useful tools to be explored.
+Bellow is a collection of resources I share on this website, handpicked to support and inspire your growth journey.

 - [Self-Management](/personal-dev/self-mgmt): It refers to our ability to manage our behavior and actions to achieve personal and professional goals
 - [Career Development](/personal-dev/career-dev): It encompasses the actions, decisions, and planning involved in managing our professional growth